NewsPolitics

 "We can’t keep building horizontally.
 We have to think vertically.
 We’re proud Gov. Cox has given us the mandate to put this in place ahead of the Olympics," Aaron Starks, the CEO of 47G, told the crowd.

 He showed a promotional video for "Midnight," an all-electric, vertical takeoff and landing aircraft made by Archer.
-Within the next six to eight months, he said, they will select 10 sites in Utah to begin the experiments with cargo and passenger aircraft.
+Within the next six to eight months, he told the crowd, plans will be made will select 10 sites in Utah to begin experiments with various cargo and passenger aircraft.

 "The timing is over the next year we’re going to get a foundation laid for the development to start, so we can go vertical," Starks told FOX 13 News in an interview following his presentation.
 "Once that happens, we’ll bring a certified aircraft in the state and then, through the FAA, a certified flight."